wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/03-javascript-best-practices.md

 In this lesson, you'll learn about some best practices for using JavaScript in your WordPress theme

-You will learn about using third-party JavaScript libraries, some best practices to follow when writing JavaScript, whether you should use jQuery, and where to find more information.
+You will learn about using third-party JavaScript libraries, some best practices to follow when writing JavaScript, whether or not you should use jQuery, and where to find more information.

 ## JavaScript libraries